 (9) Adulterated animal food, raw materials, and ingredients must be disposed of in a manner that protects against the contamination of other animal food or, if the adulterated animal food, raw materials, or ingredients are capable of being reconditioned, they must be reconditioned using a method that has been proven to be effective;

 Despite that the FFD&C Act clearly defines food as “for humans and animals” (21 USC Ch.
-II, § 321) and which thereby includes pet foods and pet treats, FDA Compliance Policies impart different standards to human and animal foods: "the Center for Veterinary Medicine does not believe that Congress intended the Act (Food, Drug, and Cosmetic Act) to preclude application of different standards to human and animal foods..."
+II, § 321) and which thereby includes pet foods and pet treats, FDA Compliance Policies impart different standards to human and animal foods: “Different standards have historically existed for human and animal food concerned with aesthetics.”
 (GPC § 675.400).

 CPG § 675.400 - FDA Compliance Policy on Rendered Animal Feed Ingredients